linode/docs/docs/guides/development/authentication/authenticating-over-websockets-jwt/index.md

 ## Before You Begin

-1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide, and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
 Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

 1. Update your system.

-    - On Debian and Ubuntu, you can do this with:
+    - On Debian and Ubuntu, use the following command:

             sudo apt update && sudo apt upgrade

-    - On CentOS, use:
+    - On CentOS, use the following command:

             sudo yum update

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you are not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## What Are WebSockets?

 The WebSocket Protocol is an open standard ([RFC 6455](https://tools.ietf.org/html/rfc6455)) for real-time communications.
-It allows for full-duplex, bidirectional communication between clients and server on the web.
+It allows for full-duplex, bidirectional communication between clients and servers on the web.

 WebSockets can be useful in numerous contexts where real-time information transmission is key.
 A typical example is an instant messenger or chat application, but WebSockets can also handle things like collaborative document editing and online multiplayer games.